 Many opportunities are environmental or conservational, with animal sanctuaries and marine projects proving popular.

 Be sure to check safety advice before you travel.
 For the most up-to-date guidance, see GOV.UK- Travel advice Cyprus.

 Teaching in Cyprus

-Jobs in private international schools are open to those with at least two years' teaching experience.
+Jobs in private international schools are open to those with at least two years' teaching experience and offer competitive salaries.
 You will usually also require a Bachelors degree, plus a Teaching English as a Foreign Language (TEFL) qualification.